rrramble/ielts/README.md

 # Short notes about the IELTS exam

 > These texts are still being built up.
+>
+> The notes are summarized extraction from the [IELTS Academy Youtube channel](https://www.youtube.com/@Ieltsadvantage).
+> Here are links to [their selected youtube videos](/video-links.md) I have found useful for me.

 ## Sections of the IELTS